 - Modeling and analysis of optomechanical systems

-- Software development projects, including searching LIGO data for gravitational wave signals from astrophysical sources
+- LIGO Data analysis projects, including searching for and analyzing gravitational wave signals from astrophysical sources

 - Modeling of astrophysical sources of gravitational radiation